Heathen hof: Heimskringla

 Jan de Vries considered the 100 by 60 foot dimensions and the eternal flame exaggerated; the human sacrifices in a pool by the door, not so much.

 Several sagas, including Kjalnesinga saga, also mention hofs being surrounded by a fence.

 Sweden

 Gamla Uppsala

-The most famous heathen hof of the Viking Age is that at Gamla Uppsala ("Old Uppsala") in Sweden, which was described by Adam of Bremen around 1070, likely based on an eyewitness description by King Sweyn Estridsen:
+A Viking Age heathen hof at Gamla Uppsala ("Old Uppsala") in Sweden was described by Adam of Bremen around 1070: